kakoiihito/G-Shift/CONTRIBUTING.md

 > Don't know where to start?
 Try looking into Issues for problems to solve.
 > Discuss contributions with other contributers.
 > Try to understand the code and find something to add or fix.
+> See if documentation could be added or more clear.
+> Make tutorials.
+> Help get the word out about this project.

 # Getting Started